CKs-Technology-News/PrivacyTools/README.md

 - [Conceal](https://conceal.network/) - Decentralized Finance, Private Transactions & Encrypted Messaging.
 - [Heaven](https://havenprotocol.org/) - Haven is an ecosystem of digital assets that enables users to convert between volatile assets and stable currencies directly within their vault, in complete privacy.
 - [Liberapay](https://liberapay.com/) – An easy-to-use, free open donations platform and lets your fans send you a set amount every week, month or year.
-- [Monero](https://www.getmonero.org/) – Monero is cash for a connected world.
-It's fast, private, untraceable and secure.
-The claim Monero is traceable and cracked by the feds have no evidence.
+- [Monero](https://www.getmonero.org/) – It's fast, private, untraceable and secure.
+The claim Monero is traceable and cracked by the feds has no actual evidence.
 There are no indicators for that found in the real-world.
 It was [only attacked](https://cryptopotato.com/monero-xmr-sybil-attack-not-broken/), the story that went around was about [XMR pre-ring signatures](https://old.reddit.com/r/Monero/comments/ik0t3h/ciphertrace_monero_tracing_example/).
 That said [it](https://arxiv.org/pdf/1704.04299/) got fixed.
 [Feds cannot trace Monero](https://old.reddit.com/r/Monero/comments/a1u56x/fbi_guy_on_the_panel_repeatedly_mentioned_that/).
 - [Open Collective](https://opencollective.com/) – A more advanced platform specially designed for crowdfunded projects and organisations that want to be as transparent as possible about how donations are spent.
 - [Pivx Shield](https://www.pivx.org/) – Proof-of-Stake coin, with SHIELD transactions, gives users private, anonymous, nearly instant payments.
 - [Snowdrift](https://snowdrift.coop/) – Non-profit cooperative funding platform with an unique approach to fundraising called crowd matching.

 ### [Mobile Payment](#mobile-payment)
 - [Catima](https://f-droid.org/packages/me.hackerchick.catima) – For your Barcodes, memberships, loyalty programs, coupons and tickets.
+- [Encryptr](https://github.com/SpiderOak/Encryptr) – A zero-knowledge, cloud-based e-wallet & password manager.

 ## [Payments and Personal Finances](#payments-and-personal-finances)